Green plants make sugar for growth by a process called photosynthesis, which means making things with light.

 Sunlight is also needed to make chlorophyll.
 If plants are kept in the dark, they can’t make chlorophyll and will have yellow leaves!
 You can see this in our multicoloured cress caterpillar.

 Four factors affect the rate of photosynthesis.
 The faster it occurs, the more the plant grows.

 Light – the more light there is, the faster photosynthesis occurs.

 Water – lack of water slows photosynthesis down.

 Temperature – photosynthesis works best at around 30 degrees Celsius.

 Levels of carbon dioxide – photosynthesis is faster if there is more carbon dioxide in the air.

-Plants make energy to grow by a process called respiration.
+Plants make the energy to grow through a process called respiration.
 This uses the sugar produced by photosynthesis and oxygen.

 How are leaves adapted for photosynthesis?